 Plant & Soil Systems

 The curriculum in plant and soil systems consolidates the curricula in the areas of agronomy, entomology, horticulture, and plant pathology and crop physiology.
-Students in this curriculum take core courses that provide a basic knowledge required for specialization in one of the nine areas of concentration: agricultural pest management, crop science, environmental horticulture, horticultural sciences, turf and landscape management, soil science, sustainable production systems, and urban entomology.
+Students in this curriculum take core courses that provide a basic knowledge required for specialization in one of the nine areas of concentration: agricultural pest management, crop science, environmental horticulture, horticultural science, landscape management, soil science, sustainable production systems, turf grass management, and urban entomology.
 Each area is further individualized by the addition of approved and free electives.

 The Department of Plant Pathology & Crop Physiology and the Department of Entomology offer an area of concentration in agricultural pest management and the Department of Entomology offers an additional area of concentration in urban entomology.
 The agricultural pest management concentration is an interdisciplinary program of study in weed science, plant pathology, and entomology.
 Effective management of pest problems in agriculture requires a broad base of knowledge in the pest disciplines and practical field experience.
 The agricultural pest management concentration features a strong core of courses in the three pest management disciplines; a strong background in agriculture, life and physical sciences; and practical training through an internship work experience.
 The urban entomology concentration is well suited for students who are interested in urban pest control, mosquito control, public health insect management, and forensic entomology for criminal justice.